 Visiting a petting zoo or open farm can be a fun and educational event, but any contact with animals needs to be done in a safe way.
 In rare cases, serious diseases can be spread from animals to people.
-Take these simple precautions to help reduce your risk of getting sick.

 Which diseases are commonly spread from animals to people?

 While disease does not happen very often, and is usually mild, severe disease can occur.
 Some of the most common infections that can spread from animals to humans include:

 Other, less common diseases include Q fever, psitacosis, toxoplasmosis and worms.